Is myopia a disease?

-In a nearsighted eye, light is focused too quickly — in front of the retina instead of directly on the retinal surface.
-As a result, distant objects appear blurred while close objects are in focus.
+In a nearsighted eye, light is focused too quickly.
+So light is focused in front of the retina instead of directly on the retina.
+As a result, distant objects appear blurred while close objects are clear.

-Genetics plays a role in myopia.
+Genetics also plays a role in myopia.
 It's not unusual for generation after generation of the same family to be nearsighted.
 But environmental factors also have an influence.
-In other words, a child who spends more hours indoors reading and playing computer games might have a greater risk of becoming nearsighted than his or her brother who spends more time outdoors playing sports.
+In other words, a child who spends more hours indoors reading and playing computer games might have a greater risk of becoming nearsighted than his or her siblings who spend more time outdoors playing sports.

 It appears that any sustained near activities — such as reading and leisure time spent in front of screen media like computers and handheld video games — put stress on the eyes that contributes to the risk of becoming nearsighted.
 One theory is that myopia actually is the eye’s way of adapting to this type of near focusing stress.
 [Read more about screen time and kids.]